 I started blotting at around 9 weeks and everything online indicated it was common and not to worry.
 Equally I didn’t want to be one of those ‘paranoid first-time mums’.

 We were so excited on the day of our first scan.
-One of the machines broke so after 1.5 hours, it was finally our turn.
+One of the machines broke so we had to wait 1.5 hours, then it was finally our turn.
 But as the image came on the screen, there was no sign of a baby and my world shattered around me.
 I had an internal scan to be sure, and the result was the same.

-We were taken to EPAU for another scan, we were told the same thing.
+We were taken to the Early Pregnancy Assessment Unit for another scan, where we were told the same thing.
 We were booked for a rescan in a week’s time.
 This was the longest week of our lives and the emotions we felt were indescribable.

 At the rescan we were told our pregnancy wasn’t viable and I had an ‘evacuation’ 2 days later.
 It was confirmed that I’d had a complete molar pregnancy.
 A few days later I was back in hospital with an infection from the procedure.